Board of Nursing

 (b) A licensee who attends continuing education activities, whether as a presenter, participant, or student, shall attend the entire offering to be eligible to receive the number of contact hours for which the activity has been approved.

 (5) It shall be the responsibility of each licensee to select and participate in those continuing education activities that will meet the criteria for acceptable continuing education.

-(6) A licensee shall not repeat a continuing education offering within a licensure period.
+education offering within a licensure period.
+The board shall

 Section 7.
 (1) Successful completion of a postlicensure academic course at a college, university, or postsecondary vocational institution shall qualify as a continuing education activity obtained from an approved provider if relevant to nursing practice under subsection (3) of this section.

 (2) Contact hours shall be calculated as follows: